 The hotel upgraded our rooms without any additional cost because we had to wait for the rooms to be ready (good customer service).
 Whilst waiting for the rooms, we had our lunch and in-process got a parking ticket (damn, didn’t the authorities know that people work half a day on Saturdays?).

 We came back at 3.45 pm and only then the rooms were available.
 We quickly dropped off our bags and drove to the beach – my son was in his “gears” for a dip in the water but in the end, was overwhelmed by the “huge” waves.
-One hour at the seaside and we were back in our hotel rooms for shower and a short nap.
-The function at the relative’s house went smoothly – even managed to chit chat with some “long forgotten” relatives.
+One hour at the seaside and we were back in our hotel rooms for a shower and a short nap.
+The function at the relative’s house went smoothly and we even managed to chit chat with some “long-forgotten” relatives.

 We left the next morning after a short trip to the market for fresh, cheap seafood.
 And we used the same bumpy highway to KL.
-One thing I noticed about the Karak Highway near Genting, the cornering is very testing – speed at 60 km/h test driving skills to the maximum but there still idiots in small Kancils speeding at these corners.
+One thing I noticed about the Karak Highway near Genting, the cornering is very testing – the speed at 60 km/h tests driving skills to the maximum but there are still idiots in small Kancils speeding at these corners.

 I had a small problem with the camera, so I missed taking plenty of photos in Kuantan.
 Need to rectify this the next time.
 Tiring…No tags for this post.No tags for this post.

 hhmm..managed to test out the highway before it was officially opened ie: toll enacted. agree with you that at high speeds the road undulations can be quite dangerous thus the many accidents on this new highway 😛